ADR-004: Remote Blog Post Aggregation

 Configuration Enhancement

-Add optional blog configuration to project entries:
+Add optional blog configuration to project entries (consistent with adrConfig pattern):

 {